You are here

 Typical Work

-Organizes and instructs safety and health education courses such as first aid, defensive driving, traffic control, fork lift truck operations, and other safety education courses as developed; coordinates training efforts with State, Federal, and local safety organizations to improve safety programs;
+Delivers safety and health education courses such as first aid, defensive driving, traffic control, forklift truck operations, employee safety orientation, and other safety education courses as developed; coordinates training efforts with State, Federal, and local safety organizations to improve safety programs;

-Devises and recommends strategies for implementation of claims management programs including technical claims management education, training, modified duty, employee screening, employee orientation and claims investigations;
+Recommends strategies for implementation of claims management programs including technical claims management education, training, modified duty, employee screening, employee orientation and claims investigations from the occupational safety and health perspective;

 Performs other duties as required.